stefan-caraiman/stefan-caraiman.github.io/_pages/whoami.md

 title: "whoami"
 ---

 Hey there!
-I'm Stefan, a DevOps Engineer and (at times) opensource contributor.
+I'm Stefan, a DevOps Engineer and (at times) an open source contributor.

 Welcome to my blog.
 Here you will find every post I've ever written and organized by category.

 ## Recent work history